absucc/nanoiweb/README.md

 - No MySQL, SQLite or MariaDB
 - Share photos and videos
 ## Install
+### Do you want to test the software after running it?
+Sure!
+- Enter to the demo [clicking here](https://nanoiweb.herokuapp.com)
 ### Repl.it [![Run on Repl.it](https://repl.it/badge/github/absucc/nanoiweb)](https://repl.it/github/absucc/nanoiweb)
 ### Heroku (with GitHub)
 1. Fork this repo